csvance/armchair-expert/README.md

 # About
-Inspired by old IRC bots that created a markov chain from chat text, regurgitating it back in unintentionally hilarious ways.
+Chatbot for Discord inspired by old Markov chain IRC bots like PyBorg.
+Regurgitating what it learns from you in unintentionally hilarious ways.

 # Features
-- Uses NLP to detect words' POS, allowing for more accurate topic selection
-- Uses several factors to generate output, including markov A->B relationships and whether a word is used together with another in a sentence
-- Uses scoring system with linear distribution when selecting choices
-- Capable of determining when people react with extreme AOL speak using machine learning, upranking words and A->B relationships that cause reactions
-- Seperate markov chain for POS relationships
+- Learns from Discord chat and replies randomly or when mentioned, relating what it has learned to your message.
+- NLP assisted topic selection.
+When choosing a subject in a sentence to reply to, undesirable parts of speech such as pronouns and conjunctions are ignored.
+- In addition to an A->B word embedding system with a Markov Decision Process, words farther than one away are also embedded using a system which performs faster than a Skip-gram model with a window size greater-than one, but is less precise.
+- Analyzes reactions to its messages to fuel reinforcement learning, making word combinations that are funny appear more often.

-# Requirements
+# Dependencies
 - python 3.6

-# Dependencies
-- spacy (Uses 'en' dataset by default, you will need to download this in addition to installing spacy: 'python -m spacy download en')
+- spacy
 - tensorflow
 - sqlalchemy
 - discord.py